AdinaScheinfeld/CISC3142/lab2_files/README.md

 ### Problem Solving Techniques

-1. When the user enters an operator and one or more operands, the input is passed to the `createCalculator()` function which uses the Calculator struct's constructor to create a Calculator object.
+1. When the user enters an operator and one or more operands, the input is passed to the `createCalculator()` function which uses the Calculator struct's constructor to create and return a Calculator object.
-2. The Calculator object is passed to the `calculate()` function which performs the operation selcted by the user.
+2. The Calculator object is passed to the `calculate()` function which performs the operation selcted by the user and passes back the operands, the operator, and the result in a map.
 3. The output from `calculate()` is passed to the `printOutput()` function which prints the output of the operation to a file.
 4. Finally, the `repeat()` function prompts the user to determine whether they would like to perform another operation.
-    - If the user chooses to perform another operation, they are prompted for a new operator and operand, and step 1 repeats using the newly entered operator and operand.
+    - If the user chooses to perform another operation, they are prompted for a new operator and operand, and step 1 repeats using the new operator and operand.
     - If the user chooses not to perform another operation, the program terminates.

 ### Articulation of the Solution